-Liberty, Kearney, Watkins Mill (Lawson), Excelsior Springs, and Richmond, MO Professional Review and Guide
+Liberty, Kearney, Watkins Mill (Lawson), Excelsior Springs, and Richmond, MO Professional Guide

 "One of the most famous robberies attributed to the notorious James Gang was the daylight holdup of Clay County Savings in Liberty back in 1866.
 The robbers took $60,000 in gold and currency, and none of the money was ever recovered.
 Others who put Liberty on the map are Joseph Smith, the Mormon prophet, and Circuit Judge David Atchison, a Missouri senator credited with being president of the United States for one day.
 Colonel Alexander Doniphan took up the practice of law in Liberty in 1833.
 During his residence of thirty years, he became a leading citizen, orator, jurist, statesman, and soldier, eventually leading his famous expedition to Old Mexico in 1846–47—the longest military march ever made.
 By 1820 Clay County was formed and named in honor of Henry Clay, the famed senator.